eliranwong/unabridged-BDB-Hebrew-lexicon/README.md

 License: public domain document

-Source: provided by Tim Morton, the developer of Bible Analyzer.  (used and distributed with permission)
+Source: provided by Tim Morton, the developer of Bible Analyzer